This post contains affiliate links. Read the full disclosure here.

 Scoop more buttercream on top of the cake and smooth it out evenly, repeating around the sides of the cake if desired.
 Melt biscoff and pour it around the edges of the cake, add crushed biscoff cookies on top, and/or pipe more buttercream on top of the cake to decorate the cake to your taste!

-The options are endless!
+The options for decoration are endless!
 Here are a few ideas:

 1. Melt biscoff cookie butter over the stove or in the microwave and drip it down the top and sides of the cake